 Parenting Hindsight Successes and Tip 1 – Great Sleep Schedules

-Parenting Hindsight Successes and Tip 2 – Sound Spas
+Parenting Hindsight Successes and Tip 2 – My kids aren’t sugarholics

-As a kid, a lot of us were raised on ordering a Coke with every restaurant meal or allowed sugary drinks at home.
+As kids, a lot of us were raised on ordering a Coke with every restaurant meal or allowed sugary drinks at home.
 When my kids eat at restaurants with the freedom of the entire menu, they order water (or sometimes iced-tea) with their meals.
 I chalk that up to limiting the fruit juice and sugary drinks since they were toddlers.
-Now, they don’t even like the taste of pop or fruit juice.
-Their one vice is an occasional Trader Joe’s low-calorie/low-sugar lemonade (I highly recommend).
-Outside of that, they really don’t have a “taste for” sugar and I couldn’t be happier about it.
+Now, they really don’t have a “taste for” sugar and I couldn’t be happier about it.
 It’s a tough tip to apply but one I highly suggest… the earlier the better.
-The biggest obstacle I’ve had is Capri Sun-soaked school parties and youth sports post-game “celebrations” where it is somehow customary to load kids cookies & gatorade after soccer game?!
-I know the teen years will be a battle trying to fight the cravings of kids sucking down energy drinks but I’m thrilled my kids are off to a great start.
-Kids just don’t need that stuff.
+The biggest obstacle I’ve had is Capri Sun-soaked school parties and youth sports post-game “celebrations” where it is somehow customary to load kids with cookies, Cheetohs, & gatorade after soccer game?!
+I see my kids’ friends sucking down energy drinks, Gatorade, and pop while mine drink unsweetened tea.
+I’m proud of that.

 This came out of necessity.
 Kids have so many choices as to hobbies and activities they can try to become involved with – far more than when I was growing up.
 I wanted my kids to be able to try them all.
 Art, music, sports, individual sports etc. Unfortunately, it was impossible to afford everything or have time for every passing fancy.
 So, I learned early to try to involve them with everything with knowing when to bail or “cut bait” on the ones that weren’t going anywhere and being able to spot early when my son or daughter would begin to lose interest – even a little.
-Being able to spot this has been valuable in their growth in their true strengths and interests and help their development individually.
-For example… my son is the sports nut.
-We’d pay careful attention to what was working in addition to what he liked.
-Soccer was a dud, but he excelled in tennis.
-He does fairly well with baseball but couldn’t grasp basketball as much.
-While he “liked” all the sports, encouraging him early to focus on which was the most fun was key.
-It’s no coincidence the ones that were the “most fun” were also the ones he did well in and letting the other ones go was not a problem.
-Now, he and my daughter are able to focus on their core strengths and interests and my husband and I are able to distinguish which activities will help them grow and which are likely just a temporary money pit.
+Now, my and my daughter are able to focus on their core strengths and interests and my husband and I are able to distinguish which activities will help them grow and which are likely just a temporary money pit.

 So, I’ve struck out a lot… and I’ve hit some home runs.
 What successes (and blunders) have you made?
 And… any quality tips I could use heading into the dreaded teen years?